 You are considered a tax resident in Colombia if you stay in the country for more than 183 total days during a year, whether this time is continuous or not.

-In addition, a year for determining tax residence is any 365-day period.
-It’s not necessarily a calendar year.
-And it can even straddle two years.
-For example, if you were in Colombia 90 days in the last six months of 2015.
-And if you were in Colombia 94 days in the first six months of 2016, you would be considered a Colombian tax resident for 2016.
+In addition, a year for determining tax residence is any 365 days.
+It’s not necessarily a calendar year and can even straddle two years.
+For example, if you were in Colombia for 130 days in the last six months of 2023 and then spent 53 days in the first six months of 2024, you would be considered a Colombian tax resident for 2024.

-If you were a tax resident of Colombia in 2016.
-And if your worldwide income was $13,881 USD or higher in 2016, you are technically supposed to file income taxes in Colombia for 2016.
+Colombia taxes the worldwide income of tax residents, while non-residents are taxed only on income sourced within Colombia.
+If you were a tax resident of Colombia in 2024 and your worldwide income was $15,493 USD or higher during that year, you are technically required to file income taxes in Colombia for 2024.

-Most income is taxed in Colombian including salaries and rental income.
-Foreign pensions/retirements are also taxed in Colombia according to a ruling from DIAN.
-However Colombian pensions are exempt from Colombia income taxes (up to a limit).
-Also, 25 percent of labor income (up to a limit) is exempt from taxation.
+Most types of income are subject to taxation in Colombia, including salaries and rental income.
+Foreign pensions and retirement income are also taxable according to a ruling from DIAN.
+However, Colombian pensions are exempt from income tax up to a certain limit.
+Since 2023, foreign pensions are also exempt from taxation.
+Additionally, 25% of labor income (up to a specified limit) is exempt from taxation.

-Capital gains such as inheritances, gifts, gains from the sale of stock and gains from the sale of real estate are taxed in Colombia at a rate of 10 percent.
-However, gains from the sale of stock on the Colombian exchange are exempt.
-This is provided the stock don’t represent more than 10 percent of the total shares of the Colombian company.
+Capital gains, including inheritances, gifts, profits from the sale of stocks, and real estate sales, are taxed in Colombia at a rate of 15%.
+However, gains from the sale of stocks on the Colombian exchange are exempt, provided that the stocks do not represent more than 3% of the total shares of the Colombian company.

 When to File Colombian Income Taxes?

-The entire schedule of DIAN filing dates is found here.
-Your individual filing date can change each year based on my experience.
-Some years my filing due date was in October and this year it was in August.
+The entire schedule of DIAN filing dates is available here.
+Your individual filing date may change each year based on the last two digits of your NIT.
+For example, some years, my filing date was in October; this year, it is in August.

 DIAN’s office at Alpujarra in Medellín